imagestream/opuntia-docs/Opuntia-manual/configuration/wired-interfaces.rst

         option ifname 'eth0'
         option proto 'dhcp'

 Since this such a simple configuration.
-Here is a very slightly more complex configuration that overrides the hostname that the system will report to the upstream DHCP server.
+Below is more complex configuration that overrides the hostname that the system will report to the upstream DHCP server.

 .. code-block:: python